-Ms. Wu Qing specializes in environmental law, and has extensive experience in environmental legislation, public interest litigations and legal services.
+Ms. Wu Qing specializes in environmental law, and has extensive experience in environmental legislation, environmental litigations and environmental project legal services.

-Ms. Wu not only serves as a partner at King & Wood Mallesons leading her team to provide legal advice and services to many clients, but also is the delegate of the 12th National People’s Congress (“NPC”), and was appointed by the Supreme People’s Court (“SPC”) as an external supervisor, research fellow of its Research Centre of Environment and Resources Adjudication and expert advisor of its Environment and Resources Division.
-Ms. Wu is also the legal counsel of the Ministry of Environmental Protection, legal expert of the United Front Office, member of Environmental and Resources Law Committee of All China Lawyers Association (“ACLA”), legislative expert advisor of the Guangdong People's Congress (“Guangdong PC”) Standing Committee, vise-president of Guangdong Ecological Civilization Institute, legislative expert advisor of Foshan PC Standing Committee, legislative expert advisor of Zhaoqing PC Standing Committee, and selected in national environmental protection trainer database,etc.
+Ms. Wu not only serves as a partner at King & Wood Mallesons leading her team to provide legal advice and services to many clients, but also is the legal counsel of the Ministry of Ecology and Environment, and is appointed by the Supreme People’s Court (“SPC”) as an external supervisor, research fellow of its Research Centre of Environment and Resources Adjudication and expert advisor of its Environment and Resources Division.
+Ms. Wu is also the legal expert of the United Front Office, Member of the Professional Committee on Environment and Resources Law of the All China Lawyers Association (“ACLA”), and national environmental protection trainer.
+In addition, Ms. Wu Qing also served as the delegate of the 12th National People’s Congress (“NPC”), the legislative expert advisor of the Guangdong People's Congress (“Guangdong PC”) Standing Committee, legislative expert advisor of Foshan PC Standing Committee and legislative expert advisor of Zhaoqing PC Standing Committee.

 Ms. Wu contributed to the drafting and enactment of Environmental Protection Law, Law on Prevention and Control of Atmospheric Pollution, Law on Environmental Protection Tax and Law on Prevention and Control of Water Pollution.
 She also submitted legislative proposals to the NPC for the enactment of Law on Prevention and Control of Soil Contamination and Eco-Compensation Law and the amendment of Law on Environmental Impact Assessment.
 Ms. Wu also participated in the legislative work of Judicial Interpretation of the Supreme People's Court on Mining Rights.